priimak/HaasoscopePro/README.md

 ### Tips

-- If not enough power is supplied, or issues happen later during readout, use a USB A to C cable
+- If not enough power is supplied or issues happen during readout, plug in via a powered USB hub or use a 12V power adapter
-- If still not enough power is supplied, plug in the external 12V power adapter
-- If board not found on Linux, try: <code>sudo rmmod usbserial ftdi_sio</code>
+- If the board is not found on Linux, try: <code>sudo rmmod usbserial ftdi_sio</code>

 ### Fuller way of running